olehpona/tg-captain/README.md

 ```
 token: <Your telegram bot token>
+security: true # set true or false if you want to filter users
+admins: [<chat-id>] # list of users that will be allowed to work with tg-captain
 plugins: ["docker", "transmission", "sys"] #list of plugins that will be enabled
 sys: #only used when sys plugin enabled
   ping: